wilcommerce/Wilcommerce.Catalog/README.md

 ## Events
 In the **Events** namespace there are all the events that could happen after an action made on a catalog component.

+# Contributing
+If you want to contribute to Wilcommerce please, check the [CONTRIBUTING](CONTRIBUTING.md) file.